asset value of a patent

 In either case, partnering with investors can be a highly effective means of bankrolling critical advances in your business, but capital received from an investor is never free.
 In order to make a profit on their investment, investors receive equity in your company.
 Alternatively, you may be able to secure an investment in exchange for part ownership of the patent rights you are eventually granted.
 The amount of equity or ownership exchanged will depend on numerous factors including the valuation of your business or patent and the amount you’re looking for.
 In the early stages of business, and particularly in the pre-revenue stage, investors may expect to acquire significant equity in exchange for their investment.

-If you would like to set up a business consultation to help you weigh your options, please feel free to contact us
+If you would like to set up a business consultation to help you weigh your options, please feel free to contact us for a confidential and complimentary initial telephone appointment

 The value of intellectual property in today’s economy cannot be overstated but is often overlooked.
 In 2008, intellectual property composed 31.2% of all intangible wealth in Canada, amounting to $47 billion; this proportion continues to grow as intangible industries expand and tangible industries experience little to no change.
 The